 Insiders and Outsiders in Early American Literature.
 (H) This course draws on the diverse body of writing that stretches from Euro-American contact to the early years of the United States.
 The texts we'll read are loosely gathered around the problem of belonging: distinguishing insiders and outsiders, considering what is at stake in making this distinction, and exploring what happens when the distinction breaks down.
 (Pre-1800) Jaros 212.
 Sex, Lies and Shakespeare.
 (H) Disguise & lies & sex, swearing & pairing, sins & twins, fear & a bear.
 Shakespeare brought all this to the London stage, and this course brings it to U. The basic course goals: to understand and appreciate the achievements of Shakespeare's written poetry and drama and to comprehend the interpretive role you play, and the interpretive role mixed-media play, in the thematics of sex and lying.
 (Pre-1800) Same as WGS212.
+Goeglein 211.
+The Bible as Literature.
+(H) The bible is a literary masterpiece of many books.
+Bible comes from the Greek "ta biblia," which means "the books."
+Today, we use the term bible as a singular noun and tend to think of it as a title rather than a classification, which it is.
+It was written in many languages, by many hands, over more than a millennium.
+It is a collection of many literary genres: love poetry, creation myths, epistolary narratives and Passion narratives, prophetic allegory, farcical drama, formulaic speeches, and stories of greed, political downfall, and remarkable hope.
+In this course, we will explore the bible as a work of literature even as we will respect the role it plays as a sacred text in many faith traditions.
+All biblical readings will be in its English translation known as the King James Bible, which was published in 1611.
+We will discuss this important version of the bible and place it in the context of the many, many versions, editions, and translations of the bible.
+No experience with the bible is necessary or expected.
+(Pre-1800) Same as LIT 211.
 Goeglein 256.
 African American Literature I: